The Indigenous Music Countdown

 In March of 2010 the name of the program was changed to “The National Aboriginal Music Countdown”.
 The format also rose to feature forty songs from across North America and also included some Indigenous music from New Zealand and Australia.
 A website was also launched to further promote the National Aboriginal Music Countdown and give access worldwide to anyone who has an interest in Aboriginal music.
 The website features a complete list of songs and their position on the chart and an audio version of the program.
 The recording is a week old in order to entice listeners to hear the latest program on their local or on-line Aboriginal radio station.

-The Aboriginal Music Countdown is newly hosted by indigenous singer songwriter Frannie Klein!!
+The Indigenous Music Countdown is newly hosted by indigenous singer songwriter Frannie Klein!!

 Executive Producer, David McLeod says, “We all work as a team, including the Aboriginal networks who broadcast the countdown.
 At the heart of the show are talented Aboriginal musicians who artistically connect us to who we are as a larger community.”